aeternity/protocol/serializations.md

 Since all values are byte arrays in RLP, `int()` needs to be a byte array as well.
 We encode all integers as unsigned, big endian byte arrays.
-To avoid ambiguity in the encoding of integers, we adapt the same scheme as RLP and demand that ingegers are encoded with the minimal number of bytes (i.e., disallow leading zeroes in the encoded byte array).
+To avoid ambiguity in the encoding of integers, we adapt the same scheme as RLP and demand that integers are encoded with the minimal number of bytes (i.e., disallow leading zeroes in the encoded byte array).
 Negative integers is not used in the serialization format since they are not needed.
 If the need arises, the scheme should be